Anne Heche: Car crash

 On August 5, 2022, Heche was involved in a sequence of three motor vehicle collisions in the Mar Vista neighborhood of Los Angeles, the final collision being the most serious, inflicting critical injuries on Heche and destroying a house.

 The first collision took place when Heche's vehicle struck an apartment garage and caused minor damage.
-A video released by TMZ shows her vehicle, a Mini Clubman, at the scene of the accident and an unidentified man repeatedly shouting, "Out of the car!" at the driver.
-The vehicle then reversed and left the scene of the accident.
-A photo of the driver also released by TMZ was identified as Heche.
+A video released by TMZ shows her vehicle, a Mini Clubman, at the scene of the collision and an unidentified man repeatedly shouting, "Out of the car!" at the driver.
+The vehicle then reversed and left the scene of the collision.
+The driver in the photo released by TMZ was identified as Heche.

 TMZ also reported a second hit-and-run in which Heche's Mini struck a Jaguar without stopping, though without injury to the other driver.
 An accompanying video shows the Mini speeding down an alleyway and nearly hitting a pedestrian.
 A doorbell video recorded in the moments before the final crash shows Heche's vehicle driving along a neighborhood street at a very high speed, followed a few seconds later by the sound of a crash.

 In the final crash, Heche's vehicle struck a house, broke through a wall and embedded itself 30 ft into the building, trapping Heche inside.
 The vehicle caught fire, which rapidly spread through the entire building.
-The resulting house fire took 65 minutes to fully extinguish and required 59 firefighters.
-Firefighters were unable to access and fully extricate Heche from the vehicle for forty-five minutes after their arrival on the scene, and initially were not aware that a person was trapped in the vehicle itself.
+The resulting house fire took 65 minutes to be fully extinguished and required 59 firefighters.
+Firefighters were unable to access and fully extricate Heche from the vehicle for 45 minutes after their arrival on the scene, and initially were not aware that a person was trapped in the vehicle.
 Heche had sustained severe burns and smoke inhalation injuries by the time she was rescued.
 The house was left structurally compromised and uninhabitable.
-The tenant living in the house was in the rear of the structure at the time of the collision and only sustained minor injuries, but her attorney said that she and her pets "almost lost their lives" and that she had lost all of her personal property in the fire.
+The tenant living in the house was in the rear of the structure at the time of the collision and sustained only minor injuries, but her attorney said that she and her pets "almost lost their lives" and that she had lost all of her personal property in the fire.

 Law enforcement officials initially stated that Heche was "deemed to be under the influence and acting erratically" at the time of the crashes.
-The Los Angeles Police Department said that a preliminary blood analysis showed the presence of both cocaine and narcotics, including fentanyl, in her system; however, a more comprehensive analysis that took several months to complete was needed to determine whether the narcotics detected were given by the hospital or ingested earlier.
+The Los Angeles Police Department said that a preliminary blood analysis showed the presence of both cocaine and narcotics, including fentanyl, in her system; however, the coroner's report concluded that she was not impaired at the time of the crash.